Careers Overview

 |

 Destination dataAudenshaw School has a strong record of success with its CEIAG and has a measurable impact on student outcomes, demonstrated by consistently outstanding ‘destination’ data, which we are required to monitor as part of our CEIAG policy.
-The most recent figures are as follows taken from our moving on report; 2022.
+The most recent figures are as follows taken from our moving on report, which is published every December.

 |